Bryanceren/task-manager-test/README.md

 ## Project description
-This is a project made with react.js, implementing apollo client and styled components, because these technologies work so grea together, and the way you can improve your components with dynamic styling is just awesome.
+This is a project made with react.js, implementing apollo client and styled components, because these technologies work so great together, and the way you can improve your components with dynamic styling is just awesome.
 I also decided to connect to the backend API using apollo since I never used it before and therefore I wanted to take that challenge and the opportunity to learn something new, same thing